 Review Body for Doctors' and Dentists' Remuneration (DDRB)

 annual report, the DDRB recommended a pay uplift of 4.5% for doctors and dentists.
 This uplift will not apply to dentists on the Junior Doctors Contract in England; they will instead receive a two percent uplift as a result of the multi-year pay deal tied into their contract.

 The BDA's response to the DDRB's recommendations can be found

 Meet the CCHDS members 2022 - 2024

 The Committee consists of consultant members, staff and associate specialist members and trainee representatives all elected nationally.

-CCHDS has close links with the British Medical Association (BMA), in particular the Central Consultants Committee (CCC), The Staff, Associate Specialists and Specialty Doctors Committee (SASC), Junior Doctors' Committee (JDC), and the Joint Medical Consultative Council (JMCC).
+CCHDS has close links with the British Medical Association (BMA), in particular the Consultants Committee (CC), The Staff, Associate Specialists and Specialty Doctors Committee (SASC), Junior Doctors' Committee (JDC), and the Joint Medical Consultative Council (JMCC).

 The BMA also provides employment advice on behalf of the BDA to members employed on hospital terms and conditions.